Head Of U.S. Soccer Resigns Amid Pay Dispute With Women's National Team

 "I disavow the troubling statements and will continue to work to forge a better path forward," she said.

-The U.S. women's national team is the most successful in international women's soccer competition, having won four Women's World Cup titles, four Olympic gold medals and eight Confederation of North, Central American and Caribbean Association Football Gold Cups.
+The U.S. women's national team is the most successful in international women's soccer, having won four Women's World Cup titles, four Olympic gold medals and eight Confederation of North, Central American and Caribbean Association Football Gold Cups.